vectrixdevelops/guardiansponge/README.md

 The plugin is a work in progress and there are plans for more detections to be added.

-Guardian detects these cheats:
+Guardian supports:

-- Speed
+- Horizontal and Vertical Speed Detections
+- Flight Detection

+And more coming soon.

 ## Contributing